CitizensFoundation/open-active-voting/lib/ruby-saml/README.md

 end
 ```

-Here is an example that we could add to our previous controller to process a SAML Logout Request from the IdP and reply a SAML Logout Response to the IdP
+Here is an example that we could add to our previous controller to process a SAML Logout Request from the IdP and reply with a SAML Logout Response to the IdP:

 ```ruby
 # Method to handle IdP initiated logouts